Mark-Kramer/Case-Studies-Python/content/06/filtering-scalp-eeg.md

 ## Introduction
 In previous case studies, we analyzed brain rhythms and discussed techniques to characterize these rhythms.
 Observed brain rhythms are often corrupted by noise.
 Sometimes this noise is obvious (e.g., electrical noise).
 In general, however, identifying the components of a brain signal that constitute signal versus noise is a difficult problem.

-In this module, we develop techniques to isolate, emphasize, or remove rhythmic activity in neural field data.
+In this notebook, we develop techniques to isolate, emphasize, or remove rhythmic activity in neural field data.
 To do so we introduce a broad area of study and research: **filtering**.
 In general, filtering is a very common procedure in the analysis of neural data.
 Although it is typically considered a preprocessing step, how filtering is performed may make or break subsequent analysis.
 This is a vast area, and we focus here on only some of the important concepts and tools.

 ### Case study data
 Our colleague recorded the electroencephalogram (EEG) from a human subject during a task.
 After performing the experiment, he analyzed the data with the hope of finding an evoked response over visual cortex.
 However, his initial analysis suggested no evoked response.
 He therefore asked us to assist in his data analysis.
 He provided us with the EEG data recorded on the scalp surface above the left occipital lobe of one subject.
 He would like to understand the rhythmic features that appear in these data during the recording, and in particular whether an evoked response can be detected.
 He provided us with ten trials of EEG data, each of duration 1 s, recorded during the subject’s response to a visual stimulus (a small flash of light).